-The service offers support to students with physical and sensory impairments, specific learning differences such as dyslexia, autism spectrum, mental health difficulties or medical conditions.
+The service offers support to students with physical and sensory impairments, specific learning differences such as dyslexia, autism, mental health difficulties or medical conditions.

 If you are looking to study at the university you should contact the team to discuss any adaptations and arrangements that you might need to support your learning, such as:

 - guidance and advice from our disability advisors